gkweston/moon-blocks/README.md

 stage can be played like a mini-game by a user, or the can be run together for a rudimentary lunar landing simulator.

 Upon completion of stage 3 the specific parameters of the Unity Engine to be set so a user can run the stage in its entirety will be layed out here, or it will be published as a stand-alone application.
+(08/07/2019)

+Controller2D script, (collisions etc.) is derived from work done by Sebastian Lague (https://github.com/SebLague/2DPlatformer-Tutorial)